-- national standards and policies on labour and employment relations; - (c) to advise employees or employers on how best to comply with this Act; - (d) to provide advice to the Minister on proposed changes to the legislative framework relating to labour and employment issues; - (e) to investigate grievances or complaints and assist with conciliation efforts where there are disputes between employers and employees; - (f) to promote harmonious relations and social dialogue between employers and employees; - (g) to inspect conditions of work and to take any necessary action to ensure compliance by individuals with any of the Acts and regulations administered by the Ministry; - (h) to maintain registers of places of employment generally as may be deemed necessary for the fulfilment of the Ministry's functions; - (i) to collect and publish information relating to labour relations, employment relations, unemployment, wages, and such other matters relevant to the functions of the Ministry as the CEO may require; - (j) to conduct surveys and forecasts of the classes of employment required or available or likely to be required or available; - (k) to promote effective cooperation between government organisations and non-government organisations engaged in labour protection, as well as with employees and employers and their organisations; - (l) to promote effective cooperation with other government services and private institutions engaged in labour protection, as well as with employees and employers and their organisations; - (m) to generally do all things necessary or expedient for the proper administration of this Act. - (2) The CEO must submit an annual report for the Ministry to the Minister for the purpose of tabling such report before the Legislative Assembly for each calendar year.
+- (a) to register employment agencies to provide employment exchange services for the purpose of Advising employees seeking employment where there may be suitable employment opportunities in order to assist employers to obtain employees; - (b) to enforce the provisions of this Act and applicable national standards and policies on labour and employment relations; - (c) to advise employees or employers on how best to comply with this Act; - (d) to provide advice to the Minister on proposed changes to the legislative framework relating to labour and employment issues; - (e) to investigate grievances or complaints and assist with conciliation efforts where there are disputes between employers and employees; - (f) to promote harmonious relations and social dialogue between employers and employees; - (g) to inspect conditions of work and to take any necessary action to ensure compliance by individuals with any of the Acts and regulations administered by the Ministry; - (h) to maintain registers of places of employment generally as may be deemed necessary for the fulfilment of the Ministry's functions; - (i) to collect and publish information relating to labour relations, employment relations, unemployment, wages, and such other matters relevant to the functions of the Ministry as the CEO may require; - (j) to conduct surveys and forecasts of the classes of

-14. CEO and other officers - (1) The Chief Executive Officer

-of the Ministry is the administrative head of the Ministry.

-- (2) The CEO is appointed under the Public Service Act 2004. - (3) Labour inspectors, other officers and other employees of the Ministry are to be appointed under the Public Service Act 2004. - (4) The person holding office at the commencement of this Act as the CEO is taken to have been appointed under this Act. - (5) All other persons who at the commencement of this Act are officers and employees of the Ministry and have been appointed under the Public Service Act 2004 are taken to have been appointed under this Act. - (6) Officers and employees of the Ministry must act under the lawful direction of the CEO in the performance of the Minister's and the CEO's powers, duties and functions conferred by this or any other Act. - 15.
+- employment required or available or likely to be required or available; - (k) to promote effective cooperation between government organisations and non-government organisations engaged in labour protection, as well as with employees and employers and their organisations; - to promote effective cooperation with other government services and private institutions engaged in labour protection, as well as with employees and employers and their organisations; - (m) to generally do all things necessary or expedient for the proper administration of this Act. - (2) The CEO must submit an annual report for the Ministry to the Minister for the purpose of tabling such report before the Legislative Assembly for each calendar year. - 14.
+CEO and other officers (1) The Chief Executive Officer of the Ministry is the administrative head of the Ministry. - (2) The CEO is appointed under the Public Service Act 2004. - (3) Labour inspectors, other officers and other employees of the Ministry are to be appointed under the Public Service Act 2004. - (4) The person holding office at the commencement of this Act as the CEO is taken to have been appointed under this Act. - (5) All other persons who at the commencement of this Act are officers and employees of the Ministry and have been appointed under the Public Service Act 2004 are taken to have been appointed under this Act. - (6) Officers and employees of the Ministry must act under the lawful direction of the CEO in the performance of the Minister's and the CEO's powers, duties and functions conferred by this or any other Act. - 15.
 Delegation of powers by Minister The Minister may delegate to the CEO or an officer or employee of the Ministry all or any of the powers which are conferred on him or her as Minister by this or any other Act, except this power of delegation. - 16.
-Powers of the CEO (1) Subject to subsection (4), in the exercise of the CEO's duties under this Act, the CEO may carry out the following powers: - (a) enter and inspect at all reasonable times a place of employment; - (b) examine, test, or inquire where necessary in order to satisfy himself or herself that the provisions of this Act are being observed; - (c) require an employer to produce a document relating to an employee which includes but is not limited to wages sheets, books, registers, leave records relating to the employment of such employee; - (d) take or remove materials or substances used or handled at a place of employment, but the employer or a person acting on his or her behalf is to be notified of any samples or substances so taken or removed; - (e) interview an employer or an employee, either alone or otherwise as the CEO may think fit, and to require such person to give him or her any information in his or her possession relating to the employee; or - (f) require an employer to post and keep posted at areas
+Powers of the CEO and labour inspectors (1) Subject to subsections (3), the CEO or a labour inspector may, at a reasonable time, enter any place of employment to conduct an inspection for the purpose of ensuring compliance with this Act or any other Act.